brycestejskal/3DPrinting/OctoPrint/OctoPrint_StartCode.md

-; This is code to run before sliced files on pint initiation.
+; This is code to run before sliced files on print initiation.
 M140 S50 ; Set Bed temp to 50c
 M190 S50 ; Wait for bed to hit 50c to level
 G91 ; Set relative